exasol/cloudwatch-adapter/README.md

 #### VPC configuration

-If your Exasol database runs on AWS and in a VPC you should run this adapter in the same VPC.
+You should run CloudWatch adapter in the same AWS VPC that runs Exasol database.
 By that it can access the Exasol database using a local IP address.
+If your database does not run on AWS you can skip this step an access your Exasol using its public IP address.

-To do so, first finish the configuration with the local IP of the exasol database.
+To do so, first finish the configuration with the local IP of the Exasol database.
 Next open the settings for the deployed Lambda function, go to its settings / VPC / Edit.
 There you can add the VPC configuration of your Exasol database.

 ### Create a Dashboard

 Now the adapter should transmit the metrics to CloudWatch.
 To visualize them you have to create a CloudWatch dashboard.
-You could now start from scratch and build your own dashboard.
+You could start from scratch and build your own dashboard.
 We, however, recommend you to start with our [example dashboard](https://github.com/exasol/cloudwatch-dashboard-examples/).
 This comes with lots of preconfigured widgets, designed by the best practices of our monitoring experts.

 ## Configuration